IBM-Cloud/terraform-provider-ibm/website/docs/d/cis_filters.html.markdown

 ```

 ## Argument reference

-The following arguments are supported:
+Review the argument references that you can specify for your data source.

 - `cis_id` - (Required, String) The ID of the CIS service instance.
 - `domain_id` - (Required, String) The ID of the domain.

-## Attributes Reference
+## Attributes reference

-In addition to all arguments above, the following attributes are exported:
+In addition to all argument reference list, you can access the following attribute references after your data source is created.

 - `id` - (String) The Filter ID.
 It is a combination of <`filter_id`>,<`domain_id`>,<`cis_id`> attributes concatenated with ":"
-- `cis_filters_list` - (List of Filters)
+- `cis_filters_list` - (List)
    - `expression` - (String) The expression of filter.
    - `paused` - (Boolean).
 Whether this filter is currently disabled.
    - `description` - (String) The information about this filter to help identify the purpose of it.
    - `filter_id` - (String) The filter ID.